alan-turing-institute/data-safe-haven/docs/source/deployment/deploy_shm.md

 #### Update Azure Active Directory Connect rules

-This step allows the locale (country code) to be pushed from the local AD to the Microsoft Entra ID.
+This step allows the locale (country code) to be pushed from the local AD to Microsoft Entra ID.

 ![Remote: one minute](https://img.shields.io/static/v1?style=for-the-badge&logo=microsoft-onedrive&label=remote&color=blue&message=one%20minute)

 - Log into the **SHM primary domain controller** (`DC1-SHM-<SHM ID>`) VM using the `private IP address`, `<admin login>` and `<admin password>` that you {ref}`obtained from the portal above <roles_system_deployer_shm_remote_desktop>`.
-- Run the following command on the remote domain controller VM to update the AAD rules
+- Run the following command on the remote domain controller VM to update the Microsoft Entra rules

 ```powershell
 PS> C:\Installation\UpdateAADSyncRule.ps1